 Credit risk relating to trade receivables is not deemed to have increased significantly until payments become more than 120 days overdue.
-The Authority is very successful at collecting trade debtors, which is reflected by the fact that no debts have been written off during the past seven years.
+The Authority is very successful at collecting trade debtors, which is reflected by the fact that the amounts that have been written off in the five years since 2019/20 are very small (£2.5k in total).
 Experience therefore shows that debts are highly likely to be recovered.